xwausse/SQL-homework/lesson-16/homework/homework.md

 | C98787    | 91     |
 ```

-**Expected Output:** `The expected output would be $110, as you have one winning ticket, and one ticket that has some but not all the winning numbers.`
+**Expected Output would be $110, as you have one winning ticket, and one ticket that has some but not all the winning numbers.**

 ---